iamdexterpark/merakictl/README.md

 ### Disclaimer

 Please use merakictl responsibly.
-It can be tempting to try out a new tool to solve some prod issues, but it is always better to use a test environment and develop a change plan.
+It can be tempting to immediately try out a new tool to solve some production issues, but it is always better to use a test environment first and develop a change plan based on empirical evidence.

 #### Elements of a great production change plan include:
 - **Peer Review** Have someone else review your test plan, ask them to run it in your test environment.